CharlesRh/secular-buddhism/README.md

 New content will be added daily-ish, one lesson per day, over the course of eight weeks.
 Each week will explore one aspect of the path, with each lesson building on the previous one.

+But this course doesn't need to be completed in eight weeks.
+If a particular lesson resonates, stay focused on it longer to reinforce the teaching.
+Likewise, you might briefly revisit earlier lessons as you develop deeper understanding.
+There's not a right or wrong way to use this resource—the path unfolds differently for each person.

 ## Structure

 The course is organized into eight main sections, following the traditional elements of the path: